capsule-corp-ternoa/ternoa-sdk-starter/README.md

 - Just download the repository and run `npm install` in the terminal.
 *We already installed the ternoa-js : find it in the package.json.*
 - 1st step: open `mintNFT.ts`.
-Once you read carrefuly the comments.
+Once you read carefuly the comments.
 Run `npm run start src/basics/mintNFT.ts`
 - 2nd step: open `getNFT.ts`.
-Once you read carrefuly the comments and instructions.
+Once you read carefuly the comments and instructions.
 Run `npm run start src/basics/getNFT.ts`
 - 3rd step: open `sellNFT.ts`.
-Once you read carrefuly the comments and instructions.
+Once you read carefuly the comments and instructions.
 Run `npm run start src/basics/sellNFT.ts`

 ## About Ternoa